richardfoltyn/numfort/README.md

 ### Linux ###

-The library itself does not have any compile-time dependencies, but requires BLAS and LAPACK libraries to be present at runtime (these need to be linked when compiling any client application using NUMFORT).
+The library itself does not have any compile-time dependencies, but requires BLAS and LAPACK libraries to be present when linking any client application using NUMFORT.

 To compile the library, create a build directory and run